richardcavell/reverse-c/README.txt

 standard output.
 It can be used on any type of data.
 It is good for reversing text input, as long as you are not using "wide characters".

-The program should compile on anything.
+The program should compile on any operating system or type of machine.
+It relies only on the standard library.
 You can use GNU make to compile simply by typing "make".

 This program exists to demonstrate the algorithms used.
 You are welcome to study the source code and the algorithms.